The Quiet Girl: Production

-Release
+Release and reception

 The Quiet Girl premiered at the Berlinale on 11 February 2022.
 It won the Grand Prix from the Generation Kplus International Jury for Best Film and received a special mention from the children's jury.
 The jury stated that "It is a film with a delicate story full of details about childhood, grief, parenthood and rebuilding a family.
 The very strong narrative is combined with a stunning cinematography.
 The sound and the images create a unique atmosphere."

 It was also shown at the 2022 Dublin International Film Festival on 23 February, and at the Glasgow Film Festival in March 2022.
 It went on general release in Ireland on 12 May 2022.
 It was also selected for the 'World Cinema' section of 27th Busan International Film Festival to be screened in October 2022.

-Reception

 Box office

 It broke box office records for the opening weekend of an Irish-language film and became the highest-grossing Irish-language film of all time, dethroning Arracht, released in 2021, that ended its run with €164,000.